 What are the 4 Categories of Kitchen Equipment?

-In your restaurant kitchen, you may need some or all of the items listed below, that can be grouped into four categories:
+In your restaurant kitchen, you may need some or all of the items listed below, which can be grouped into four categories:

 - Equipment to receive and store food: freezer, refrigerator, cold storage walk-in units.

-- Equipment to fabricate and prepare food: breading machines, cutters and slicers, can openers, knives, and knife sharpeners, mixers, and peelers.
+- Equipment to fabricate and prepare food: breading machines, cutters and slicers, can openers, knives, knife sharpeners, mixers, and peelers.

 - Equipment to prepare and process food: broilers, convection ovens, display cooking equipment, frying equipment, griddle and grills, hot plates, microwave ovens, proof cabinets, cooking ranges, revolving tray ovens, steamers, steam-jacketed kettles, steam boiler, dough makers, tilting fry pans, and salamander.